 Every parent wants to see their child prosper in all aspects of their life.
 It’s natural instinct.
 As a parent, the pride you feel watching your child succeed is unbeatable.
-When it comes to sports, including tennis, there is a fine line between being a supportive parent or being a controlling pushy parent.
+When it comes to sports, including racquet sports, there is a fine line between being a supportive parent or being a controlling pushy parent.
 You may think you’re doing everything possible to help your child grow but these actions could actually be damaging to their progress and ruining the enjoyment of the sport.

 So how can you draw the line between coach and parent to help make sure your children get the support and help they need?
 Sometimes you just need to take a step back and let the coaches do their job while you support them in other ways.
 Here are some of our top tips for the tennis parents out there.

 It’s a coach’s job to help your kids progress to be the best they can, therefore, as a parent, you need to have 100% trust in their coaches.
 It’s all too common to see coaches try to give instructions from one side of the court while a parent is shouting something completely different from the other side.
 While it’s likely that parents are only trying to help their child progress, hearing two completely different things from both sides of the court is extremely confusing and will impact the player’s concentration.
 The best way to help your child progress when on the sideline is to reinforce what their coach is saying and encourage them to take that information on board.

 We’re all human, everyone is different and will progress in different ways.
 It’s no different when it comes to our children.
 Every kid has a different evolution process so comparing them to their peers will only detriment their progress in the future.
 Worrying that your child isn’t progressing at the same rate as other or isn’t winning as many matches and tournaments will only transfer that worry and frustration onto them which in turn will negatively impact their enjoyment and performance.